hyx0329/archlinux-allwinner-h616/u-boot/README.md

 ## u-boot modifications

+- for all builds
+    `BOOTDELAY` is set to 0
 - for MangoPi MQ Quad
     - device tree for MQ Quad created, which is based on orange pi zero2's and zero3's dts.
         - power structure description matches the actual hardware
     - build config created, based on the one for orange pi zero2
         - use AXP313 driver instead
-            - set DCDC3 to 1500mV(DDR3)
+            - set DCDC3 to 1350mV(DDR3L)
         - remove the interrupt pin for pmu, after all there's none
-- for all builds
-    `BOOTDELAY` is set to 0